khalooei/kaldi-tutorial/README.md

 At first, we want to pull kaldi docker image from docker hub.
-To deal with some internet sanctions, you can edit `nano /etc/docker/daemon.json` file and add the following repository address:
+To deal with some internet sanctions, you can edit `nano /etc/docker/daemon.json` file and add the following registry mirror:

 ```
 {